saucepleez/taskt-wiki/automation-commands/database-commands/run-query-command.md

 Use this command when you want to retrieve data from a database and operate on the retrieved data.

 ## Command Parameters:
-**Please create a dataset :** Select a variable which will contain the value of the clipboard text.
-If you have 'Create Missing Variables During Execution' enabled, you can simply type the name of the variable and it will be created during the task execution.

 | Parameter Question   	| What to input  	|  Sample Data 	| Remarks  	|
 |---					|---				|---			|---		|